saramcel/Group5_Final_Project/README.md

 - [ ] All code necessary to perform exploratory analysis
 - [ ] Some code necessary to complete the machine learning portion of the project

-- [✓] Includes a README.md
+- [x] Includes a README.md
 README.md must include:
-- [✓] Description of the communication protocols
+- [x] Description of the communication protocols
 - [ ] Outline of the project (this may include images, but should be easy to follow and digest)

 #### Individual Branches